em-baggie/OpenFresh/README.md

 </h1>
 <br>

-An AI agent for streamlining grocery shopping.
-Retrieves relevant ingredients from chosen recipe and uses reverse engineering to add ingredients to the user’s Sainsbury's groceries account for the user to check prior to ordering.
+**An AI agent for streamlining grocery shopping**

+## Features
+- Retrieves relevant ingredients from recipe text file using <a href = "https://platform.openai.com/docs/guides/function-calling">OpenAI function calling</a>
+- Searches for these ingredients in Sainsbury's groceries API using reverse engineering of the API response
+- Adds the ingredients to the user's Sainsbury's groceries account basket
+- Directs the user to the Sainsbury's groceries website to check out and order

 ## How to run
 1. **Clone the repository**: